Zattilio/minishell/README.md

     * `ctrl-C`, `ctrl-D` and `ctrl-\`
     * Builtins : echo, cd, pwd, export, unset, env, exit
     * Has a working history
+- Parsing is done thanks to an abstract syntax tree (AST).

 ## Usage (linux)